-Traditional valuation methods, including the commonly used net-present-value (NPV) and internal-rate-of-return (IRR) measures, are known to be inadequate in appraising proposed outlays,or in explaining past investments in infrastructure projects in general, and smaller projects in particular.
-This islargely dueto high upfront costs and low transaction volumes over the life of the underlying infrastructure asset.
-Risks associated with the performance of such project assets are presumed to be built into the discount rate applied, while the 'flexibility' offered to the end-user might often be overlooked, (Santo, Soares, Mendes & Ferreira, 2014).Even thoughso-called "micro-infrastructure" projects that impact individual households or commercial establishments might be simpler in construction, and be subject to fewer uncertainties, they might be subject to a wide range of operating conditions over their lifetimes.
-Consequently, IRR, and other methods that rely exclusively on information available on the date of evaluation, might not serve to assess investment in a micro-infrastructure asset.
-The value of household-scale standalone electricity systems powered by solar photovoltaic(PV) modules, micro-wind turbines or pico-hydro generators is enhanced by evolution in battery technology as well as by technology evolution on the demand side.
-For instance, the mainstreaming of energy efficient LED lamps, low-energy television sets and mobile phones, and efficient water pumps.
-An appraisal exercise based exclusively on the energy output from a system, while ignoring the value-addition from prospective complements, would be insufficient to capture the total value derived by the end-user(Lee & Shih, 2010).
+Traditional valuation methods, including the commonly used netpresent-value (NPV) and internal-rate-of-return (IRR) measures, are known to be inadequate in appraising proposed outlays, or in explaining past investments in infrastructure projects in general, and smaller projects in particular.
+This is largely due to high upfront costs and low transaction volumes over the life of the underlying infrastructure asset.
+Risks associated with the performance of such project assets are presumed to be built into the discount rate applied, while the "flexibility" offered to the end-user might often be overlooked (Santo et al., 2014).
+Even though so-called "microinfrastructure" projects that impact individual households or commercial establishments might be simpler in construction, and be subject to fewer uncertainties, they might be subject to a wide range of operating conditions over their lifetimes.
+Consequently, IRR and other methods that rely exclusively on information available on the date of evaluation might not serve to assess investment in a microinfrastructure asset.
+The value of household-scale standalone electricity systems powered by solar photovoltaic (PV) modules, micro-wind turbines, or pico-hydro generators is enhanced by evolution in battery technology as well as by technology evolution on the demand side.
+Mainstreaming of energy-efficient LED lamps, low-energy television sets and mobile phones, and efficient water pumps has reduced the size and therefore cost of RE systems required to power such end-use appliances.
+An appraisal exercise based exclusively on the energy output from a system, while ignoring the value-addition from prospective complements, would be insufficient to capture the total value derived by the end-user [1].

-Venetsanoset al (2002) had employed the real options framework to assess a utility-scale wind energy project.
-This was done in the face of market uncertainty and to quantify the valueadded from offering project developers the option to expedite, defer or abandon expansion of the wind farm.
-Kim, Park and Kim (2017) propose the application of the real options analysis (ROA) framework, which is more commonly applied to investments with relatively volatile returns, as in oil, gas, mining, research & development, semiconductors and similar industry segments.
-This approach works to accommodate macroeconomic, policy and project specific uncertainty, and to assess the viability of investments into renewable energy (RE, used interchangeably with cleaner or sustainable energy) projects hosted in developing countries.
-This is also evident from the conclusions drawn in the study conducted in Ghana (Ofori et. al, 2021).
+Venetsanos et al. [2] had employed the real options framework to assess a utility-scale wind energy project.
+This was done in the face of market uncertainty and to quantify the value added from offering project developers the option to expedite, defer, or abandon expansion of the wind farm.
+Kim et al. [3] propose the application of the real options analysis (ROA) framework, which is more commonly applied to investments with relatively volatile returns, as in oil, gas, mining, research and development, semiconductors, and similar industry segments.
+This approach works to accommodate macro-economic, policy, and project-specific uncertainty and to assess the viability of investments into renewable energy (RE, used interchangeably with cleaner or sustainable energy) projects hosted in developing countries.
+This is also evident from the conclusions drawn in the study conducted in Ghana [4].
 The authors also list studies that had previously applied ROA frameworks to RE projects.
-These include assessing hydro-power, wind-energy and solar PV projects, RE projects with Clean Development Mechanism (CDM) revenues, and studies that explicitly considered the uncertainties associated with political and economic factors in emerging economies.
-The proposed framework is purported to overcome the shortcomings from traditional Net Present Value (NPV) and Internal Rate of Return (IRR) methods.
+These include assessing hydropower, wind energy, and solar PV projects, RE projects with clean development mechanism (CDM) revenues, and studies that explicitly considered the uncertainties associated with political and economic factors in emerging economies.
+The proposed framework is purported to overcome the shortcomings from traditional net present value (NPV) and internal rate of return (IRR) methods.
 It comprises four major steps: investment scenario development, cash-flow development, real-options valuation, and finally, decision-making.
-In summary, traditional discounted-cash-flow methodologies focus on investment decisions made based on information available at the time the decision is due.
-Meanwhile, real option approaches build flexibility in timing of investment timing to maximize the value of projects (Martinez-Ceseña and Mutale, 2011).
+In summary, traditional discounted-cashflow methodologies focus on investment decisions made based on